 - The Macro Lens Set has 7x, 14x and 21x macro lenses.

 Users of iPhone 6 / 6s / 6s Plus and earlier model users should consider purchasing the 4-in-1 Lens Kit, available for $80.

-A new lens attachment kit has been introduced for the iPhone 7 and 8.
+A new lens attachment kit has been introduced for the iPhone 7 and iPhone 8 camera.
 The Connect system, pictured below, allows you to easily add to your lens collection with the interchangeable setup and is also selfie-ready making use of the iPhone’s front-facing camera.